What Is an Adirondack Chair?

 Types of Adirondack Chairs

-There aren’t multiple types of Adirondack chairs, and in fact, the model has only been updated one time since its invention in 1903.
-The only variation you sometimes find is the fact that some versions come with ottomans, while the original version of the chair did not.
+There aren’t multiple types of Adirondack chairs, and the model has only been updated once since its invention in 1903.
+The only variation you sometimes find is that some versions come with ottomans, while the original version of the chair did not.

-The original chairs were built from hemlock, which was sourced near designer Thomas Lee’s lake house as a matter of convenience.
+The original chairs were built from hemlock and sourced near designer Thomas Lee’s lake house for convenience.
 These days, however, you can find Adirondack chairs made from a wide range of wood, including but not limited to oak, Brazilian walnut, western red cedar, and pine.

 In addition to that, you’ll find Adirondack chairs made from: